thiagodp/concordialang/docs/language/en.md

 - { Before | After } All

 These events support three type of commands:
+  1. *SQL script*: runs a SQL script into a declared database.
-  1. *Console command*: runs a command in the console and waits for its termination.
+  2. *Console command*: runs a command in the console and waits for its termination.
+(NOT SUPPORTED YET)
-  2. *SQL command*: runs a command to a declared database.
   3. *File command*: runs a command that checks or handles a file.
+(NOT SUPPORTED YET)

+Test Events for Features and Scenarios also support interactions with the user interface, like those commonly used in Variants.

-Both Console and SQL commands must declared values between apostrophes (`'`).
+Both Console and SQL commands must declared values between apostrophes (`'`, as known as "single quotes").

 Exemplo 1:
 ```gherkin